cashubtc/nuts/tests/29-tests.md

 - The mint rejects the request because all quotes must share the same payment method and match `{method}` in the URL.
 - No outputs are signed.

-## Batch mint rejects NUT-20 signature length mismatch
+## Batch mint rejects signatures array length mismatch

 The following is an invalid batch mint request where `signatures` length does not match `quotes` length.